-- Are you sure that the fees of whichever lawyer in that firm match your stack of available cash - the more senior - the more expensive.
+- Are you sure that the fees of whichever lawyer you choose in that firm match your stack of available cash?
+The more senior they are = the more expensive they are.

-Oh... and the larger the firm, the higher your bill is likely to be.
+Oh... and the larger the firm, the higher your bill is likely to be too.

 The best divorce lawyers...

-- are not aggressive in their approach (if you have children, remember that your partner or spouse is their parent too.
+- are not aggressive in their approach (if you have children, remember that your partner or spouse is their parent also.
 Your lawyer should be challenging without being aggressive).

 Nevertheless, you might want to consider the following questions:

 - Has your lawyer discussed confidentiality with you?